shgu0132/gitlearn3/README.md

-Welcome to Git and Github training from SimpliLearn!!
+Welcome to Git and Github Training from SimpliLearn!!
+By Abhresh Sugandhi!!